QEF/q-e/upflib/README.md

 ## CASINO and QE pseudopotentials

-The following notes are kept for reference, but they are partially obsolete.
+The following notes are kept for reference (they might be obsolete).
-Code `upfconv.x -c` replaces code `upf2casino2.x` mentioned below, with no warranty it actually works.
-A copy of the `casino2upf.f90` code is kept for reference in upflib/ but it does not currently work.
-Old notes start here.
+Code `upfconv.x -c` replaces code `upf2casino2.x` mentioned below.
+Code `casino2upf.x` was moved to upflib/ and works (?) again, at least for the example provided by Jake Muffi, since v.6.8.
+Old notes start here:

 Two utilities are provided with the Quantum Espresso distribution to enable the PWscf code to be used in conjunction with the CASINO quantum